 Although the certification auditor will perform an audit in your company against only one standard (e.g., ISO 27001), most auditors are skilled in several ISO standards (e.g., ISO 9001, ISO 14001, ISO 22301, ISO 20000, ISO 22000, etc.).
 So you should use auditor’s knowledge and experience to get a wider picture of which standards might be suitable for you, i.e., how you could further improve the operations of your company.

 What will the auditor be looking for?

 The auditor must assess whether: (1) you have all the mandatory documentation, (2) if your activities and documentation comply with the standard, and (3) if your activities comply with your own documentation.
 So you should not write policies and procedures that you don’t need and that you don’t intend to comply with – only go for those documents that you really need; once you publish a document, make sure everyone knows why it is required.
-See also: Becoming ISO 27001 certified – How to prepare for certification audit.
+See also: How to get ISO 27001 certified.

 What the certification auditor can do…